Introduction to Automated Negotiation: The Equilibrium Selection Problem

 \end{definition}

 It is easy to see that Paper-Scissors-Rock satisfies this definition.
-For example, suppose that Alice is player 1 and she plays `scissors', wile Bob is player 2 and he plays `rock'.
-Then, Alice loses so she receives 0 points.
+For example, suppose that Alice is player 1 and she plays `scissors', while Bob is player 2 and he plays `rock'.
+Then Alice loses so she receives 0 points.
 That is, we have: $\util_1(\mi{scissors}, rock) = 0$.
 Now, imagine that the roles are switched, but that the players still play exactly the same actions.
 That is, Bob is now player 1, but he still plays `rock' and Alice is now player 2, but she still plays `scissors'.
 Clearly, Bob still wins the game and Alice still receives 0 points.
 However, because we have switched their `roles', this is now formalized as: $\util_2(rock, \mi{scissors}) = 0$.
 Indeed, we see that it doesn't matter who is `player 1' and who is `player 2' and that we have $\util_1(\mi{scissors}, rock) = \util_2(rock, \mi{scissors})$, which is indeed an instance of Eq.~(\ref{eq:symmetric_game_1}).

 As we mentioned, Def.~\ref{def:symmeteric_game_1} is actually too strict in the sense that it requires the two action sets $\Ac_1$ and $\Ac_2$ to be \textit{exactly} equal.
 This means that if we just change the \textit{names} of the actions of one of the two players, then the game will trivially fail Definition~\ref{def:symmeteric_game_1}.
 For example, suppose we said that player 1 still has the actions $\Ac_1 = \{paper, \mi{scissors}, rock\}$, but that player~2 now has the actions $\Ac_2 = \{parrot, \mi{sizzlers}, rack\}$.
 The payoff matrix stays exactly the same as in Table~\ref{tab:paper_scissors_rock}, but the columns are now labeled with these new actions, while the rows are still labeled with the original actions.
-Since we now have $\Ac_1 \neq \Ac_2$, it would no longer be a symmetric game according to Def.~\ref{def:symmeteric_game_1}.
-Of course, this should not be the case, because the names of the actions should not matter.
+Since we now have $\Ac_1 \neq \Ac_2$, this game would---according to Def.~\ref{def:symmeteric_game_1}---no longer be symmetric.
+Of course, this should not be the case, because the names of the actions should not matter, so there is clearly something wrong with the definition.
 A similar problem can occur if we multiply the utility function of one of the two players by a fixed constant.
 Anyway, we will not go into the details of a proper definition of `symmetric game'.
 The given definition suffices for our purposes.